dimitri-nicolo/calico/v2.0/usage/configuration/mtu.md

 ## Configuring MTU in Kubernetes self-hosted manifests

-When using self-hosted manifests with Kubernetes, the MTU should be set by updating the {{site.prodname}} manifest, applying the manifest with those changes, and then restarting each of the `{{site.noderunning}}` pods.
+When using self-hosted manifests with Kubernetes, the MTU should be set by updating the {{site.tseeprodname}} manifest, applying the manifest with those changes, and then restarting each of the `{{site.noderunning}}` pods.